 When people hear “website optimisation” they generally think Search Engine Optimisation (SEO), and whilst SEO does play an important part, it forms only half of website optimisation.
 Website Optimisation can be broken down into 2 parts:

-Back in 2000 it was good enough to just have a website.
+Back in 2009, it was good enough to just have a website.
 But these days a website has to perform, it has to sell!
 In order to do that it must be measured and improved.
-It is vital that every business continually optimises their website.
+It is vital that every business continually optimises its website.

 “SEO is the process of affecting the visibility of a website or a web page in a search engine’s “natural” or un-paid (“organic”) search results”.
 In English: This is the optimisation of text, images and code on your website in order to improve your website’s ranking on Google’s Search Engine Results Page (SERP).